Professor-Ruiz/Master-Assignment-Template/docs/README.md

         ```
     - Make sure the [rubric](/README.md#grading) in the README.md file lists these two tests as the test cases.

-5. Delete the entire [docs folder](/docs) along with both its files (README.md & _config.yml) from your assignment template.
-It includes this readme file intended for teachers only, and the config file makes the public webpage pretty :)
+5. Delete the entire [docs folder](/docs) along with both all its files from your assignment template.
+It includes this readme file intended for teachers only.

 ## Create an assignment in GitHub Classroom
 > Once you've created an assignment repository template, you'll can create an assignment.